aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 ![](../assets/github_workflow_success_stage1_run.png)
 <p align="center"> Figure 3: Successful workflow run for stage 1    </p>

+After a successful run of the workflow, you can move onto stage 2.
 To test the second event stage, run the following command to send another event to the custom event bus.

 ```
 curl --location --request POST '<YOUR API URL>' \